gane5hvarma/panther/README.md

    - Near the end of the deploy command, you'll be prompted for first/last name and email
    - You will get an email from **no-reply@verificationemail.com** with your temporary password.
 If you don't see it, be sure to check your spam folder.
 8. Sign in to Panther!
 The URL is listed in the welcome email and also printed at the end of the deploy command.
+   - WARNING: By default, Panther generates a self-signed certificate, which will cause most browsers to present a warning page.
+   - If you see a "502 Bad Gateway" error, wait a few minutes and refresh the page
 9. [Onboard your AWS account(s)](https://docs.runpanther.io/quick-start) in your Panther deployment!

 ## Development